Difficulty

 Instead of blowing hot air through a vent or pumping hot water to a baseboard radiator along the wall, in-floor radiant heat warms up the entire floor.
-The heat is made possible in two ways: either through pipes carrying hot water embedded in or directly below the floor, or via electric mats embedded in the floor.
+The heat is made possible in two ways: either through pipes or tubing carrying hot water embedded in or directly below the floor, or via electric mats embedded in the floor.

 This guide will show you how to install heated floors and covers the basic steps for installing electric mat radiant floor heat.

-Types of Radiant Heat
+Radiant Heat Options

 Radiant heat supplied by hot water is called hydronic heating.
 Hot water is the standard for larger installations.
 It is generally more economical than electric heating.
 Because the flow of water can be minutely controlled, this system provides heat in the right amount exactly when and where you need it.

-For under floor warming, electric radiant floor heat systems are installed directly over subflooring before the finished flooring.
+For underfloor warming, electric radiant floor heat systems are installed directly over subflooring before the finished flooring.
 They are meant to be used as supplemental heat, so they are a good option for retrofits.
 Some wires are designed to double as thermostats, simplifying installation.
 You do not need to buy a separate furnace, so the initial cost is lower, and no pipes will freeze or spring leaks.

 Electric radiant floor heat does require some planning and running a new circuit from the electric panel.
 If you are not comfortable adding a new circuit from the electric panel, hire an electrician to perform that task.